Field Types and Properties

 Report Name - Users enter names for each table to help identify the table when extracting data.
 For example, a user could enter the Medications Table to signify that the information collected in this table contains Medications.

-Fixed Rows -Users may want to have a normalized table that has a fixed and required number of rows.
-The fixed rows attribute allows the user to define a normalized table that has a fixed number of rows.
-The first field/column in the table is what determines how many fixed rows there will be.
+Fixed Rows -Users may want a normalized table with a fixed and required number of rows.
+The fixed rows attribute allows the user to define a normalized table with a fixed number of rows.
+The first field/column in the table determines how many fixed rows there will be.

-When defining a Fixed Row table, the first column must be a dropdown field.
+The first column must be a dropdown field when defining a Fixed Row table.
 The field choices will determine the number of rows in the table.

-Here's a common example in a Physical Exam where specific exams are conducted and all are displayed without the user needing to enter one at a time manually.
+Here's a common example in a Physical Exam where specific exams are conducted, and all are displayed without the user needing to manually enter one at a time.

 All choices in that first column will automatically show as unique rows during data entry.
-The first column cannot be edited by the user.
+The user cannot edit the first column.

 Data Fields (Data-Storing Objects)